q-uest/tasks/jenkins_scr/README.txt

 3)copy_phar.yaml (ansible play book)
 ===================================

-- this is executed on the target server where the acceptance testing will take place
+- Will be run on the target server (Test box)
 - creates "phar" directory under /var/www/html/
 - removes directory - "app" from "/var/www/html/phar"
 - copies the myapp.phar file created by the 2nd script onto the target server